-Collaborations Biodiversity Informatics is a multidisciplinary research and development activity.
-It spans computer science, data networking, software engineering, environmental biology, and education.
-To solve significant research challenges, informaticists must integrate across disciplines at several levels—with theory, concepts, methods, and data.
+Biodiversity Informatics is an integrative and multidisciplinary research area, it spans computer science, data networking, software engineering, several environmental biology disciplines, and education.
+To meet research challenges with computational methods, biodiversity informaticists integrate across those areas and at several levels—with theory, models, concepts, methods, and data.

-DataONE is a very large, five-year, multi-institutional cyberinfrastructure development and management collaboration focused on building a sustainable, distributed data repository for earth observation data.
-Its vision is to ensure the preservation of environmental science data from atmospheric, ecological, hydrological, and oceanographic sources and to provide secure long-term access to that data for scientists, land-managers, policy makers, students, educators, and the public.
-The University of Kansas is a founding partner and member data node.
-Dr. D. Vieglais (KU) is DataONE’s director for development and operations.
-Collaborators are too numerous to enumerate; jump over to the DataONE web site for additional information.
+The Biodiversity Institute is a founding partner of DataONE, a distributed data repository for diverse kinds of earth science data.
+Biodiversity Institute Research Professor David Vieglais is DataONE’s Director.
+DataONE’s vision is to ensure the preservation of environmental science data from atmospheric, ecological, hydrological, and oceanographic sources and to provide secure long-term access to that data for scientists, land-managers, policy makers, students, educators, and the public.
+Visit the DataONE website to learn more.